MicrosoftDocs/learn/learn-pr/advocates/azure-maps-track-air-pollution/includes/6-describe-spatial-data-geojson.md

 GeoJSON is an internet-standard geospatial data format that's based on JavaScript Object Notation (JSON).
-To add layers to an Azure Maps control, you need to define a data source that contains GeoJSON data.
+To add layers to a map control, you need to define a data source that contains GeoJSON data.
 The map control uses the data to create overlays based on locations.
-For example, you'd use a data source to define the placement of features in a bubble layer.
+For example, you'd use a GeoJSON data source to define the placement of features in a bubble layer on a map.

 > [!NOTE]
-> GeoJSON is defined as a standard in the Internet Engineering Task Force [RFC 7946](https://tools.ietf.org/html/rfc7946?azure-portal=true).
+> GeoJSON is defined as a standard in Internet Engineering Task Force (IETF)) [RFC 7946](https://tools.ietf.org/html/rfc7946?azure-portal=true).

 ## GeoJSON objects